From BR Bullpen

 He also played basketball at the University of Texas at Austin, where he was a center.
 He was an All-SWC basketball selection in 1950, and he was the first player in school history to score 1,000 points.

-Hamilton was signed by the Athletics in 1950, as an amateur free agent.
+Hamilton was signed by the Philadelphia Athletics as an amateur free agent in 1950.

 Although his big league career was over after 1953, his professional career was not.
-For example, on December 13, 1953, he was involved in a huge 11 player trade between the Athletics and New York Yankees.
+For example, on December 13, 1953, he was involved in a huge 11-player trade between the Athletics and the New York Yankees.
 He was traded with Loren Babe, Harry Byrd, Carmen Mauro, and Eddie Robinson for Don Bollweg, Johnny Gray, Jim Robertson, Jim Finigan, Vic Power, and Bill Renna.

 In 1971, he was elected to the University of Texas to Austin Hall of Honor.